5cover/psdc/docs/Scratch.md

 ## SA of initialiers (Constant, LocalVariable): make sure the declared type is the same as the inferred value type

 Currently, we only check that the inferred value type is assignable to the declared type.
 This is fine except when we retrieve the value of the symbol or semantic node and get the wrong type later on.

-## Formalize conversion between LengthedString

-What implicit and explicit conversions are allowed between LengthedStrings of different lengths?

-Also what's the difference between `tableau [4] de caractère` and `chaîne(4)`?